samuelandersoncodes/dvlpenergy/README.md

 ### 5. URL Configuratgion

 I created a urls.py file at the app level, imported path, include, DefaultRouter from the restframework.
 I then set the router and registered it to the SolarPlantViewSet.
 I added the path to the urlpatterns and included the app url in the main urls.py file at the project level.

+### 6. Map Integration and Data Fetching

+The data fetching was done with the JavaScript 'fetch' method in the frontend, after I mocked the API to confirm that the data loads properly.
+Before I fetched the data, I imported mapbox-gl (mapbox-gl already installed in previous steps) and made sure that it is well integrated into the frontend React component 'solarplantsmap/SolarPlantsMap.tsx' with the given access token (access token stored in the git ignored .env file).

+Integration with Mapbox involved initializing a map instance within a React useEffect hook.
+This initialization process included setting up the map's container, style, center coordinates and zoom level.
+An event listener was implemented to handle map loading events, ensuring that the map initializes properly before proceeding with data visualization.

+I configured the component to asynchronously request data from the Django backend API endpoint.
+The fetching process was thoroughly tested, ensuring that data loads reliably and conforms to the expected format.

+Upon successful retrieval, I transformed the fetched data(initially in JSON format) into geoJSON features suitable for mapping with Mapbox.

+Each solar plant entry was mapped to a geoJSON feature with the forEach method (I used the forEach method in order for me to manipulate the existing data and not its copy).
+Alongside the Installation and importation of the proj4 library, I created a function outside of the 'SolarplantsMap' component to normalize the geometries from the EPSG:3857 projection to EPSG:4326 for compatibility with Mapbox's mapping interface and parse it to the geometry of the features.
+I also set the properties with index as its id for proper data retrieval and manipulation, especially for adding layers and the popup functionality.

+Data visualization on the map was then achieved by dynamically adding geoJSON sources with mapbox's 'addSource' method and polygon layers with the 'addLayer' method for each solar plant feature.
+Each layer was styled with the mapbox-gl css library to visually represent solar plant locations, using the red color and opacity to distinguish different data points (I used the [mapbox documentation](https://docs.mapbox.com/mapbox-gl-js/guides/) as a guide).
+I implemented Popups displaying total area information on clicking each solar plant polygon layer with the turf library.

+I used the 'try-catch' block to make sure data-fetching errors are handled properly and finally cleaned up the map initialization upon component unmount.